nesst-lab/comppedagogy/startHere/worksheetD.md

 #### 9. Now let's try to pull again.

 #### 8. Oh no!
 That didn't work!
 a.
 Read the error message carefully.
-What does git suggest that we do?
+What does git suggest that we do? <br>
 b.
 Follow the directions, then finish your push.

 ----------------------------------